-- SA = Single Award Science worth 1 GCSE - Level 2 Applied Science Level 2 subject equivalent to 1 GCSE - DA = Double Award Science worth 2 GCSEs - Occupational Studies worth 2 GCSEs - The Pathway you choose will dictate the maximum number of GCSE options you will study.
+- SA = Single Award Science worth 1 GCSE - OCN applied Science Level 2 subject equivalent to 1 GCSE - DA = Double Award Science worth 2 GCSEs - Occupational Studies worth 2 GCSEs - The Pathway you choose will dictate the maximum number of GCSE options you will study.
 This then affects the number of mandatory subjects you must study. - If you choose Pathway 1, you will study Level 2 RE rather than GCSE RE.
-You will study Level 2 Applied Science rather than GCSE Single Award Science.
+You can also choose either GCSE Single Award Science OR OCN Level 2 Applied Science.